edisonw/PennStation/README.md

 # Setup

-* Add the APT plugin to the file where you declare com.android.tools.build:gradle version.
+* (SKIP if on Gradle 2.2+) Add the APT plugin to the file where you declare com.android.tools.build:gradle version.
 ```gradle
 buildscript {
     repositories {